rzeigler/sifted/doc/constraint.md

 If your length validator returns something that is not a number, it will be discarded in favor of the actual length of the array.

 ### `anyLenArray: Processor<a> -> Processor<[a]>`
-Create an array processor that accepts any object with a length property that is also a number.
+Create an array processor that does not constrain the array length at all.

 ### `isA: T -> Processor<a>`
 Create a processor that succeeds if the input value is defined and an instance of `T`.